 By using WP RSS Aggregator’s shortcode and its parameters, you can display all the important feeds from either a single or multiple sources from any spot of your WordPress site.

-The free version of this WordPress RSS feed plugin lets you import unlimited number of feed items for your RSS feeds.
+The free version of this WordPress plugin lets you import unlimited number of feed items for your RSS feed.
 You can also display feed items by using only the shortcode.
 It also allows you to import feed items with unique titles.
 Limiting feed items is also possible through this RSS feed plugin.

 Also, you can also link the title and source to the original source.

 If you’re looking for a WordPress RSS feed plugin that helps you in syndicating, curating, importing, merging and displaying complete text RSS and Atom feeds on your WordPress blog.
 The way this works is that it fetches an RSS feed and then publishes the full article of each feed item as a separate post.